Rediscovering Deep Neural Networks Through Finite-State Distributions: Experimental Evaluations

 \subsection{Entropy of Filters and Biases}

 To analyze the behavior of the networks, we performed a qualitative analysis on the trend of the bias entropies and the filter entropies.
-In our experiments, M-KLD was used as the linearity.
-Since the input is represented by log-probability in the cross entropy term of M-KLD, the filter distribution naturally tends to low entropy distributions.
+In our experiments, $\textrm{Konv}^r$ was used as the linearity.
+Since the input is represented by log-probability in the cross entropy term of $\textrm{Konv}^r$, the filter distribution naturally tends to low entropy distributions.
 However, in Figure \ref{fig:entropylayers}, we observe that the average entropy of some layers starts to increase after some iterations.
 This trend is visible in the early layers of the networks.
-Since high entropy filters are more prone to result in high divergences when the input distribution is low-entropy (property of M-KLD), the network learns to approach the local optimum from low entropy distributions.
+Since high entropy filters are more prone to result in high divergences when the input distribution is low-entropy (property of (\ref{eq:rkld})), the network learns to approach the local optimum from low entropy distributions.
 The entropy of the input tensors of late layers are larger compared to that of the early layers, and start decreasing during the learning process.
 Therefore, the entropy of the filters decreases as the entropy of their input decreases.

 The entropy of bias distributions contain information about the architecture of networks.
 Note that the bias component is the logarithm of the mixing coefficients.
 Degeneracy in the bias distribution results in removing the effect of the corresponding filters from the prediction.
-The increase in the entropy of the biases could also demonstrate the complexity of the input, in the sense that the input distribution cannot be estimated with a mixture of factorized distributions given the current number of mixture components.
+The increase in the entropy of the biases could also demonstrate the complexity of the input, in the sense that the input distribution cannot be expressed with a mixture of factorized distributions given the current number of filters.